fastify/fastify-multipart/README.md

 })
 ```

-You can also pass optional arguments to busboy when registering with Fastify.
+You can also pass optional arguments to `@fastify/busboy` when registering with Fastify.
 This is useful for setting limits on the content that can be uploaded.
-A full list of available options can be found in the [busboy documentation](https://github.com/mscdex/busboy#busboy-methods).
+A full list of available options can be found in the [`@fastify/busboy` documentation](https://github.com/fastify/busboy#busboy-methods).

 **Note**: if the file stream that is provided by `data.file` is not consumed, like in the example below with the usage of pump, the promise will not be fulfilled at the end of the multipart processing.
-This behavior is inherited from [busboy](https://github.com/mscdex/busboy).
+This behavior is inherited from [`@fastify/busboy`](https://github.com/fastify/busboy).

 ```js
 fastify.register(require('fastify-multipart'), {